 To get you started, here are a few running apps for the iPhone which will turn the couch potato within you into a brand new road warrior.
-We’ll showcase 5 free running apps to start you off, and another 5 premium apps which may have more to offer.

 From hooking you up with fellow runners, preparing you for a big marathon, or injecting some fun back into the simple exercise of a quick run, these apps will surely reinvent the way you view running apps.

 20 iPhone Apps to Keep Your Health in Check

 As the tech savvy community that we are, we spend most of our time working in front of...
 Read more

 Runkeeper is basically a distance tracking iOS app but offers other useful features as well.
 It allows you to track your workouts, set attainable goals, and track your progress in achieving the goals.
 There are also some in-app challenges that you can take up to keep yourself motivated.